What is Competitive Programming? A Complete Beginner's Guide

 The Path Forward

-Competitive programming is a marathon, not a sprint.
+Competitive programming is a long game.
 Most skilled competitive programmers have been practicing for years.
-Don't get discouraged by slow progress—every problem you solve makes you better.
+Don't get discouraged by slow progress.
+Every problem you solve makes you better.

 Start with AlgoArena's practice mode to get comfortable with the interface, then jump into ranked battles when you're ready.
 The community is welcoming, and there's always someone at your skill level to compete against.